HackLinux/e8/journal/journal.md

 So I have a pretty-much working but not very well tested lexer now.

 Now I started to build my abstract syntax tree.
-It pretty tedious.
+It's pretty tedious.

 And I also need to formalize the spec of my language.

-I thought golang is pretty simple and implementing it would also be pretty simple.
-However I was sort of wrong.
+I thought golang is pretty simple to implementing; I was wrong.
 Just parsing the abstract syntax tree needs to take some extra care on programming.
 Well, I write the lexer and parser all by hand, so that somehow makes things harder, but not so hard.
 Anyway, golang is certainly simpler than C++, but it is not that simple.
 Scheme might be the much simpler to implement.

 And after that, if I follow the traditional way of writing a compiler.
 I also need to write an intermediate representation.
 This IR probably won't need a parser,